A lot or a little?

 What's it about?

-The SPEAKABOOS site lets kids listen to stories -- ranging from traditional fairy tales to ones about popular characters such as Arthur -- read by celebrities including Nick Cannon.
-Kids also can sing along to well-known tunes such as "Take Me Out to the Ballgame" and play matching and other games.
-The site offers worksheets on topics such as arts-and-crafts activities, coloring pages, and kid-friendly recipes.
+The SPEAKABOOS site lets kids read or listen to stories -- ranging from traditional fairy tales to popular character-based books, such as the Arthur series -- read by celebrities including Nick Cannon.
+Kids also can sing along to well-known tunes such as "Take Me Out to the Ballgame" or play matching and other games.
 Because words accompany the narration, the storybook section gives kids a fun way to practice reading skills.
-Each story also includes suggested reading and grade levels and lists relevant themes such as fairness and honesty.
+Each story also includes suggested reading and grade levels while listing relevant themes such as fairness and honesty.
 Parents can browse the library and filter stories by theme and other categories.

 Is it any good?